VNOpenAI/skin-lesion-segmentation/README.md

 ###
 ```

-Rune code below for training from scratch.
+Train your model:

 ```
 !python train.py

 ```

-Your model will be stored in folder checkpoint after every epochs.
+Your model will be stored in folder `checkpoint` after every epoch.
-I also provide pre-train model in [7].
+I also provide pre-trained model in [7].

 ## Result

 ![demo1](image/demo2.png "demo")